- 01 Calculate your total debt

 - Follow the budget planned by the debt counselor

-- Notify your counselor if there’s change in your financial state
+- Notify your counselor if there’s a change in your financial state

 - Use credit cards till you repay the debts completely